kpaool/learning_web/Study plan.md

 Todays lab is to develop the following screen using html, css and tailwind Use tailwind cdn instead if installing
 ![](assets/home.png)
+Place the code in a github repository and then place the link to the repo in the answers file
 ## Day two(More HTML and css)